 LAB MEDIA: Figure 1 Video editor: Please highlight Image B

 Baseline and postoperative images were superimposed to verify the accuracy of alignment [1].
-Volumetric masks from both time points were generated based on the region of interest and used to calculate the volume in cubic millimeters [2].
+Volumetric masks from both time points were generated based on the region of interest and used to calculate the volume in cubic millimetres [2].

 LAB MEDIA: Figure 1 Video editor: Please highlight Image C